 Food and drink are allowed in the academic classrooms of Dryer Hall, First National Hall, McClain Hall and the Health Science Building at the discretion of the individual instructor.
-However, food and drink are not allowed in the computer labs, science labs, and the library.
+However, food and drink are not allowed in the computer labs and the science labs.